inishchith/PyShooter/README.md

 ### How to play
 > Download this repository and run `main.py`
 ### Controls
-> Right click : Fire
+> Left click : Fire

 > Up-Down arrow keys to move